The Rapture (1991 film): Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 66% based on 32 reviews, with an average rating of 6.4/10.

 Rogers especially won praise for her performance, with the Los Angeles Times calling it an "astonishingly stunning performance."
 Entertainment Weekly noted that Rogers "delivers a subtle and complex performance."
 Critic Robin Wood declared Rogers "gave one of the greatest performances in the history of the Hollywood cinema."

 Roger Ebert gave The Rapture 4/4 stars and praised Tolkin for avoiding the "pious banalities" of most religious movies, instead "examining the logic of the final judgment as radically and uncompromisingly as he can."

 A mixed review came from Peter Travers of Rolling Stone, who said Tolkin "earns points simply for trying" to make a serious religious film in the 1990s Hollywood film industry, yet by the final scenes The Rapture drifts into "loopy melodrama and blunts what had been the keen edge of Rogers's performance."
 John Simon of the National Review described The Rapture as "a piece of apocalyptic trash megalomaniacal to the point of imbecility".

+Sequel

+In March 2026, the sequel to the 1991 film, The Rapture called The Rapture 2 was in production.